MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 - The Contoso team reviews the backup requirements for the Azure SQL Database.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).
 - They also learn about managing SQL Database backups and restores.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups) about automatic backups.
 - They consider implementing failover groups to provide regional failover for the database.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-geo-replication-overview).
-- They consider deploying the web app in the main region (East US 2) and the secondary region (Central US) for resilience.
+- For resilience, they consider deploying the web app in the main region (East US 2) and the secondary region (Central US).
 The team could configure Traffic Manager to ensure failover during regional outages.

 ### Licensing and cost optimization